kubernetes/enhancements/keps/sig-apps/4212-declarative-node-maintenance/README.md

 This might be a good place to talk about core concepts and how they relate.
 -->

-- This KEP depends on [Evacuation API KEP](https://github.com/kubernetes/enhancements/issues/4563).
+- This KEP depends on [EvictionRequests API KEP](https://github.com/kubernetes/enhancements/issues/4563).

 ### Risks and Mitigations